Skip to main content

 Required repo contract

-Your implementation target must expose a repo-local conformance directory:
+Your implementation target can expose either a repo-local conformance directory or a remote HTTP conformance endpoint.

 .agentxchain-conformance/